Ok fellow blue collar brain introverts, have you ever asked yourself “where are the jobs where I can work alone“?

 Introverts also tend to value a few very close relationships over a vast number of friendly acquaintances.
 It is considered a personality trait – we are all different in our preferences and this is just one more item that makes you – well YOU!

 Many introverts excel at work that requires careful, methodical, and prolonged attention.
 This makes them ideal trade professionals, especially in jobs that demand attention to detail.

 Clients want someone reliable for delicate tasks where their safety is at stake, such as when they need a worker to fix their motorcycle, repair their elevator, or operate their heavy machinery.

-Read on for details on the best jobs for introverts, including salary information, job requirements, and in-demand skills.
+Read on for details about some trade jobs you can work alone on, including salary information, job requirements, and in-demand skills.
 Keep in mind that every job requires some level of face-to-face interaction, but these lines of work all give introverts opportunities to shine.

 Landscape designers improve the natural beauty of the world around them.
 Professionals may work on new construction or remodels and at residential sites, commercial properties, or public land like parks.

 These jobs do not usually require a college degree, though individuals may pursue certifications or training in arboriculture, horticulture, and design.
 They may also find more work opportunities by joining a professional organization or completing certifications in the safe handling of chemicals such as pesticides.

 Landscape designers are like artists in that they have the opportunity to create beautiful things, though they work with trees and flowers rather than oils and marble.
 This provides introverts a chance to work independently.
 They will have to comply with their clients’ requests and collaborate with other contractors, planners, and developers.
 Landscape designers also have to be aware of planning and zoning regulations on large projects like office parks, new subdivisions, or community parks.